Vitamin C Benefits for Skin (How It Works & How to Use)

 How to Use Vitamin C in Your Skincare Routine?

 To use vitamin C for face benefits, it’s best to start slow.
-Start by choosing a vitamin C product that contains L-ascorbic acid which is a form of vitamin C that is highly bioactive and most likely to have noticeable effects.
+Start by choosing a vitamin C product that contains L-ascorbic acid which is one of the many types of vitamin C that is highly bioactive and most likely to have noticeable effects.

 You should also look for a vitamin C cream, oil, serum, or sunscreen that has a concentration of 10% vitamin C or more as anything less may not have the intended effects.